The Vengeful Elephant, and Journalism's Clickshare Problem

 If secondary, your article can only appear in the carousel if it includes an appropriately structured info-box

-That info-box would just be: (a) a URL to the primary source, (b) a bullet-point summary of the relevant bits of what the original source says
+Said info-box would just be: (a) a URL to the primary source, (b) a bullet-point summary of the relevant bits of what the original source said

 The main text of the secondary article can then only be about what’s additive

-Secondary articles are then ranked by the quality of their main text7
+Secondary articles are then ranked by the quality of their own additions7

 While this would involve some judgment calls, these could all be handled by a broad panel of journalists, and the system would be broadly self-solving:

-If an outlet misrepresents what the original article says, the original reporter (or their editor etc) will have an incentive to object.
+If an outlet misrepresents what the original article says, the original outlet will have incentives to object.
 This would quickly reach some equilibrium where representation leans fair/neutral.8

 Reader pressure will thus push all secondary outlets towards adding something that’s new / clarifying / valuable.